Measuring global health inequalities

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

 Depending on the student’s interests and background, there will be considerable scope for both methodological (e.g. developing new measures) and applied empirical research.
-A variety of potential data sources are available, including international surveys such as the Survey of Health, Ageing and Retirement in Europe).
+A variety of potential data sources are available, including the CANDOUR study and other international surveys such as the Survey of Health, Ageing and Retirement in Europe.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

-This project will require a candidate with excellent analytic skills and a real interest in inequality.
-A strong background in mathematics and/or statistics/econometrics would be a major advantage.
+This project will require a candidate with excellent quantitative skills and a strong background in Economics.
+An interest in inequality would be an advantage.